junaid1460/v8-perf/turbo/js-feature-improvements.md

 - avoid alloation of the _iterator_
 - fully implemented in JavaScript via [CodeStubAssembler](https://github.com/v8/v8/wiki/CodeStubAssembler-Builtins)
 - only calls to C++ during GC
+- full optimization now possible due to TurboFan's ability to optimize functions that include a `try/catch` statement

 ### Facit